 Such comments will provide developers and future code maintainers the information they need to understand the code.
 Additional C++ comments should be inserted as well to point out interesting features of the routine.
-Please note, that for simple member functions, one may just provide a purpose.
-If the function is small (i.e. one line) and the purpose is clear - then no comment block is required.

-6.2.4 Release Notes
+5.2.4 Release Notes

 Release notes are maintained for each package, in a text file called "release.notes".
 This file is located within the package's doc directory.
 This file should be updated when noteworthy modifications are made to a package and when new tags are created.
-Listing 4 provides a release.notes example from the templages package.
+Listing 4 provides a release.notes example from the TkrRecon package.
 Note that the release.notes are embedded within a Doxygen style comment block.
 This allows for easy reference to the release notes from the mainpage.h file.